newnightcoder/100daysofcode/R1D68/LOG DAY 68.md

 **what i did:**

-- like yesterday: i continued TRACKING/fixing bugs (so i played the game quite a lot lol) and coded to improve the game DESIGN in general. still on it.
+- like yesterday: i continued tracking/fixing bugs (so i played the game quite a lot lol)
+- i coded to improve the game DESIGN in general. still on it. a LOT happened. cool!
 - i created displayLevelName() dynamically, so much better, total freedom as i wanted, i'm not canvas-dependent anymore!! so great.

 **what i learned:**